 - It is not available in Germany or the state of New York.
-Many other parts of the US do have an access to it.
+Many other parts of the US do have access to it.

 - The list of scams is endless.
-LocalBitcoins bans the accounts of users who, on a frequent basis, do not follow through with a trade, but if you end up losing your money to someone who didn’t pay you, nobody will help you.
-LocalBitcoins warns all its users about possibility of scams, but they cannot control it, or compensate you in any way, if you become a victim of it.
+LocalBitcoins bans the accounts of users who, on a frequent basis, do not follow through with a trade, but if you end up losing your money to someone who didn't pay you, nobody will help you.
+LocalBitcoins warns all its users about the possibility of scams, but they cannot control it, or compensate you in any way if you become a victim of it.

 - Essentially, the issue is that the seller can take your money (say from a bank transfer) and say that you did not pay, therefore the bitcoins can be returned to them.
 If this does happen then the buyer can complain and will feedback negatively, which will likely result in the seller not being used again however it does not get them their money back.

 - Only bitcoins are available on the platform, although there is now a LocalEthereum website.
 Unlike other cryptocurrency exchanges, you cannot purchase altcoins here.
 As the name suggests, LocalBitcoins deals only with Bitcoins.

 - If you choose to buy in cash, the fees that you will be charged will be higher compared to other transactions.

 - For new users, it is very difficult to buy or sell Bitcoins, since they have no ratings at all.
 Which actually does save you from being scammed in the long run.

 - Speed of transactions depends upon payment methods.
 Cash payments might get you instant results, but then it also depends upon the seller, how quickly they acknowledge that they have received the money from you.